jenngeorge/LunchMeet/docs/phases/day4.md

 + should probably handle potential errors for zip codes:
   - zip code does not exist
   - no businesses in zip code have a neighborhood

+nesting components differently:
+- Browse on the outside
+- route = /username
+- put profile component inside Browse
+  - then check if user == currentUser
+-in greeting: change profile link to /currentUser.username

+-in browse: matchindex should not include currentUser